BarryCarlyon/twitch_misc/chat/README.md

 The Regex'es and some of the message parsing was inspired form [Modch.at](https://github.com/CBenni/mt2), (and theres only so many ways to write a IRC parser)

+This example will connect to the channel Twitch, and will be in the "readonly"/justinfan/anon user configuration.
+As if you were on the Twitch.tv/twitch channel and you were logged on in the browser.

 ## Reference Documentation

 - [Chat Guide](https://dev.twitch.tv/docs/irc/guide)